-- at least one member of staff having RE qualifications or receiving specialist training. - secondary schools employing specialist RE teachers and deploying them effectively to ensure pupils receive specialist teaching. - all staff teaching RE having access to subject specific professional development. - all staff teaching RE knowing how to create and maintain classrooms in which academic rigour is balanced with respect for different personal beliefs and identities. - all teaching staff and governors understanding of the distinctive role and purpose of RE within church schools. - a governing body which is monitoring standards in RE effectively.
+- at least one member of staff having RE qualifications or receiving specialist training. - all staff teaching RE having access to subject specific professional development. - all staff teaching RE knowing how to create and maintain classrooms in which academic rigour is balanced with respect for different personal beliefs and identities. - all teaching staff and governors understanding of the distinctive role and purpose of RE within church schools. - a governing body which is monitoring standards in RE effectively.